XVentCrossX/FINPRO-BAPRO-GROUP_6/README.md

 Name : Lando

-Contributions : Made the repository, Helping Hafizh with git stuff, Improving the codes
+Contributions : Made the repository, Make the report,Pushing all of the codes into github, help Hafizh with making the codes (meeting with hafizh via offline), and improving the codes later on

 Name : Hafizh

-Contribution : Made the initial code,
+Contribution : Made the initial code, Provide the main idea, Make the report

 Name : Evandra

-Contribution : Improving the codes,
+Contribution : Fix the mistakes Hafizh made in the initial program and improving the code, Make the report